jsjoeio/joeprevite.com/content/2020-05-30-how-to-learn-typescript-quickly/index.md

 slug: 'learn-typescript-quickly'
 date: '2020-05-30'
 title: 'How to Learn Typescript Quickly'
-description: 'In the post, I show you everything you need to do and know to learn TypeScript quickly.'
+description: 'In the post, I show you everything you need to do to learn TypeScript quickly.'
 tagline: 'The only guide you need'
 published: false
 ---

-- introduction
-  - who am I
-  - credibility (I learned TypeScript quickly)
-  - what's the point of this guide

 A few months back, I set out a goal to learn TypeScript deeply in 3 months.
 And I did it!
 Since then, others have asked how they can do the same.
 This guide will provide a framework for you to do the same.
 It's called the "Fast Framework."